-As an introduction, it important to consider the difference between hard frozen goods and goods carried in chilled or cooled condition.
+As an introduction, it is important to consider the difference between hard frozen goods and goods carried in chilled or cooled conditions.

 Frozen Food clauses describe in this article are excluding Frozen Meat.

 When it comes to the transportation of frozen food, some basic clauses of any cargo insurance policy will be different.
-Clause to the cover of all risk of loss or damage excluding loss or damage resulting from any variation in temperature are geting obsolete.
+Clause to the cover of all risk of loss or damage excluding loss or damage resulting from any variation in temperature is getting obsolete.

-At the contrary, some cover must be added to your cargo policy in case of particular risk that can causes a change in the temperature of the good in transit:
+On the contrary, some cover must be added to your cargo policy in case of a particular risk that can cause a change in the temperature of the good in transit:

 - Breakdown of refrigeration machinery resulting in its stoppage for not less than 24 hours

 - Vessel or craft being stranded, grounded, sunk or capsized